Pupil Premium

 School counsellor

-The counselling programme at St Helen’s allows us to do this to support those pupils most in need of specialist support.
+The counselling programme at St Helen’s allows us to support those pupils most in need of specialist support.

 5